 Both services now connect to a wide range of devices, so there’s not much difference between them here.
 Netflix is, essentially, available on almost anything that has an internet connection and access to a display of some kind.

 Amazon’s Prime Video service is also as ubiquitous.
 Paired with Amazon’s Fire Stick, it is the perfect duo, and thanks to updates, users can now stream with a Chromecast as well.

 For streaming services, you can enjoy both options on just about any device.

 Netflix vs Amazon Prime Video: Content

-Over on Amazon Prime you have Bosch, The Man in the High Castle, Transparent, Mr Robot, Hand of God, American Gods, Sneaky Pete and The Grand Tour.
-If you have a particular show in mind, that will inevitably push you towards a particular service (which can also be a source of annoyance, especially when you spread that over other platform-exclusive titles on NOW TV like Game of Thrones or Twin Peaks).
+Over on Amazon Prime, you have the soon to be released The Wheel of Time, Bosch, The Man in the High Castle, Transparent, Mr. Robot, Hand of God, American Gods, Sneaky Pete, and more.
+If you have a particular show in mind, that will inevitably push you towards a specific service (which can also be a source of annoyance).

 With a growing arsenal of award-winning original programming (similar to Netflix Originals) and a ready-made user base of Amazon Prime customers, Prime Video is bringing the fight to Netflix.